 How to change brake pads and rotors on a Chevy Silverado has become a concept that every driver must be aware of.
 It is highly recommended for all vehicle drivers to know how to replace different parts or systems that the car has.
-As a driver, you must ensure your safety by having all those parts or systems in the best condition.

 The brake pads have been indispensable within the service braking system of the car.
 The friction that it provokes to the rotors is vital when people tend to use the pedal.
 Then, what it will cause is making the vehicle stop.